rocky-linux/wiki.rockylinux.org/docs/guidelines/git_guidelines.md

 Below are a list of do's and do not's as part of our Git, whether some are duplicated information above or below this subsection.
 They are placed here for further emphasis.

 DO:
-* Fork repositories and create merge requests where needed
+* Fork repositories and create pull requests where needed
-* Ensure software/source code brought into the GitLab are of a valid open source license (see related links above)
+* Ensure software/source code brought into the Git services are of a valid open source license (see related links above)
 * Upload a valid GPG key and sign your commits

 DON'T:
-* Treat GitLab as a Rocky Linux issue tracker
+* Treat any Git service as a Rocky Linux issue tracker
-* Create personal projects under your namespace
+* Create personal projects under your namespace (see exceptions)
 * Perform your work or changes on a system that is owned by your employer

+### Exceptions

+Exceptions to personal projects under your namespace would be for code that will be utilized in some way for the Rocky ecosystem, whether directly, indirectly (eg for people.rocky).

 ## Source Code (for SIGs or other software)